llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 .. code-block:: bash

-   $ export PATH="/opt/homebrew/opt/llvm@14/bin:/opt/homebrew/opt/m4/bin:/opt/homebrew/opt/gnu-sed/libexec/gnubin:$PATH"
+   $ export PATH="/opt/homebrew/opt/llvm@19/bin:/opt/homebrew/opt/m4/bin:/opt/homebrew/opt/gnu-sed/libexec/gnubin:$PATH"

 .. note::

     We provide a basic Ubuntu 24 Spack environment file in ``scripts/spack/configs/linux_ubuntu_24`` that may work for most people.
-If you want to try using that, skip to :ref:`Building Serac's Third-party Libraries <_building_tpls-label>` below and use this command line option instead ``--spack-env-file=scripts/spack/configs/macos_sonoma_aarch64/spack.yaml``.
+If you want to try using that, skip to :ref:`_building_tpls-label` below and use this command line option instead ``--spack-env-file=scripts/spack/configs/macos_sonoma_aarch64/spack.yaml``.
 You will likely need to update the versions of packages to match the versions installed by Homebrew.
 The versions for all installed packages can be listed via the command ``brew list --versions``.